pikesley/hanoi-painter/README.md

 # Timescale

 It takes 2187 moves to solve the 7-disc Towers of Hanoi (3**7).
-EMF Camp 2020 is about 16600 hours away from now, 2018-10-06 (presuming it happens around the same time as this year's), and I want this to finish right in the middle of EMF.
-16600 / 2187 is about 7.5, so I'm cronning this for three times a day and I'll review that schedule when the actual dates are announced
+I've currently got this running 4 times a day, which means it will take ~546 days to finish